 State of the Art

-The main challenge in laying out load-bearing mechanical components is ensuring that the component can safely and durably withstand the loads and conditions to which it is likely to be subjected while being as light as possible.
+The main challenge in the design of load-bearing mechanical components is to ensure that the components can safely and durably withstand the loads and conditions to which they are likely to be subjected while being as light as possible.
 Since the load conditions for most components vary during use and material fatigue is non-linear, the load history and sequence of load phases should be considered when predicting the service life and describing the fatigue progression of a material or component.
 The following section highlights the properties of and explains the need for reliable fatigue and damage accumulation models for components made of short-fibre reinforced plastics (SFRP).

 Material Properties of Short Fibre Reinforced Plastics (SFRP)

-Fibre-reinforced plastics have been gaining importance for many years.
-Before the spread of the COVID-19, a 6% global year-over-year growth was forecast for thermoplastic composites for the year 2020 (a 6% higher growth than in the previous year) [Tec19].
+Fibre-reinforced plastics have for many years been gaining in importance.
+Before the spread of the COVID-19, a 6% global year-over-year growth was forecast for thermoplastic composites for the year 2020 (a 6% increase over the previous year) [Tec19].
 Fibre-reinforced plastic have a high potential for lightweight construction due to their good mechanical properties and comparatively low density [KVI Buch].

 Classification and Mechanical Properties